 – Roman Theatre

-The Roman Theatre to see in Cadiz was built around 70 BC when the Gaditan Lucius Cornelius Balbus “the Elder”, friend and advisor to Julius Caesar, decided, together with his nephew, to extend the limits of the city of Gades, building the Necropolis.
+The Roman Theatre, over the best things to do in Cadiz, was built around 70 BC when the Gaditan Lucius Cornelius Balbus “the Elder”, friend and advisor to Julius Caesar, decided, together with his nephew, to extend the limits of the city of Gades, building the Necropolis.
 In this new district an amphitheatre and a theatre were built, the latter located in 1980 under the present district of El Pópulo.

 The building was abandoned in the 3rd century AD and sacked in the following century, although the remains of its imposing structure were used as warehouses, stables and houses until the Middle Ages.
 It was also used as an Islamic fortress, mentioned in sources of the time as “Castillo del Teatro” (Theatre Castle), later rebuilt by Alfonso X “the Wise” after the conquest of the city.